qooxdoo/qooxdoo/documentation/manual/source/pages/mobile/tutorial.rst

       }
     });

-Now create the instance of the “Tweet” page in the Application ``main`` method and return to the “Tweets” page, when the ``back`` listener is called.
+Now create the instance of the "Tweet" page in the Application ``main`` method and return to the "Tweets" page, when the ``back`` listener is called.
 ::